bgoonz/DJANGO/Readme.md

     elif month == 'march':
         challenge_text = "Learn Django for at least 20 minutes every day!"
     else:
-        return HttpResponse("This month is not supported!")
+        return HttpResponseNotFound("This month is not supported!")

     return HttpResponse(challenge_text)
 ```